matubu/pow/README.md

 # pow
-📦 the power function rewritten in a lot of languages
+📦 the power function rewritten in a lot of languages for fun